Terriao/OpenDPC/README.md

 This has a direct codec-side implication.
 If a V-PCC encoder picks any rate point above r15 for a perceptually-lossless target, it is leaving bandwidth on the floor — distortion at r15 is already invisible to most observers.
 If it picks anything below r10, it is buying marginal bitrate savings against visible quality loss.
 The r10–r15 band is the sweet spot for **maximally aggressive yet perceptually-safe** V-PCC compression.

 **Low-motion sequences yield tighter agreement.** Sequences **D, J, P, and N** show the smallest inter-subject standard deviation — they also happen to be the four sequences with the smallest frame-to-frame motion.
 With less motion, temporal masking weakens, the JND threshold depends less on each viewer's tracking strategy, and verdicts converge.
-A practical consequence: high-motion content needs more subjects per study to reach the same confidence as low-motion content.
+A practical consequence: high-motion content needs more subjects per study to reach the same confidence as low-motion content, and any future JND model for dynamic point clouds should be evaluated *separately* on high- and low-motion subsets.

+> **On choice of perceptual signal.** Our current evaluation uses overall V-PCC distortion as the visibility variable, not a temporal-artifact-specific signal (e.g., flicker, surface popping, or seam discontinuities under V-PCC patch updates).
+This is a deliberate scoping choice: V-PCC distortion is the signal that codec implementers actually tune, so the published JND thresholds are immediately actionable for rate-control work.
+Adding a dedicated **temporal-artefact JND track** (variant comparisons that hold spatial quality fixed and vary temporal artefact severity) is one of the main items on the [roadmap](#roadmap).

 ---